FutureHndrxxx/futurehndrxxx.github.io/index.md

 <i>Please note: Any type of cryptocurrency, especially a memecoin such as this, is inherently risky and it is possible to lose money by holding it, acting as a liquidity provider, yield farming, and generally having anything to do with it.
-Do not spend money you cannot afford to lose and remember - this is a memecoin, i.e. literally just a joke; it is not a financial instrument and you should not ever treat it as a serious investment of any kind.</i>
+Do not spend money you cannot afford to lose and remember - this is a memecoin, i.e. literally just a joke; it is not a financial instrument and you should not ever treat it as a serious investment of any kind.
+There was no ICO, Leancoin is offered only through DEX's or airdrops.</i>